UnumID/react-web-sdk/README.md

 };
 ```

-A slightly more complex use case which allows the SDK to handle PresentationRequest creation, but enables fallback options by providing user info.
+A slightly more complex use case which allows the SDK to handle PresentationRequest creation, but enables fallback options by providing user info,
+and just-in-time issuance by providing a user code
 ```jsx
 import UnumIDWidget from '@unumid/web-sdk-react';